Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 POS's Backend only encodes the minimum sale information in QR, it is the one that comes from site controller when generating a sale.
 The rest of the plot information is completed by the POS's Backend.
 The following table describes each field in the table, its description and its origin.

 ```
-Important: Plot have to be in JSON format.
+Important: the request body have to be in JSON format.
 QR image must be free text type.

 ```